About Dog Aggression

 What you may not know about rewarding a dog’s fear or aggression

 Can treats reinforce a dog’s fear or aggression?
-A person that posted a comment on our blog asked us such a good question in response to our article, 5 Harsh Realities of Treating Dog Aggression that we thought it was worth a blog post.
-The question came after a statement that treats can’t reinforce (strengthen…
+A recent blog comment sparked an interesting question in response to our article, 5 Harsh Realities of Treating Dog Aggression, which we thought was worth a blog post.
+The question came after a statement that treats can’t reinforce (strengthen or cause it to repeat) fear.
+The poster…

 Read more